alfonso-martinez/MySite/content/authors/admin/_index.md

 - Visitors
 ---

-I am a third year graduate student and ACT Fellow in the Educational Measurement and Statistics program at the University of Iowa.
-My research interests include longitudinal & multilevel latent variable modeling (diagnostic classification models, item response theory, etc.), Bayesian modeling & prediction, estimation theory, and causal inference.
+I am a fourth year PhD student and ACT Fellow in the Educational Measurement and Statistics program at the University of Iowa as well as a second year Masters student in the Statistics program.
+My research interests include advanced latent variable modeling (structural equation models, diagnostic classification models, etc.), Bayesian modeling & prediction, estimation theory, and issues surrounding missing data.